Estimated reading time: 6 minutes

 Additional activity markers

-The module supports nine additional activity markers we can configure for your Code Blue response needs, plus a freeform activity marker that you define during your implementation workflow analysis.
-We can configure Joules (for Shock), Dose, and more.
+The Code Blue module supports nine additional activity markers we can configure for your Code Blue response needs, plus a freeform activity marker that you define during your implementation workflow analysis.
+For example, we can configure the app to display Joules (for Shock), Dose, and more.

 Learn more about CPR and ECC Guidelines from the American Heart Association: https://cpr.heart.org/en/resuscitation-science/cpr-and-ecc-guidelines